georgdonner/kochbuch/README.md

-# Georgs recipes
+Welcome to Georg's Recipes!

-Collect your recipes, plan your next meals and organise your grocery shopping with a shopping list.

-Powered by an Express server, rendered with React and data stored in a MongoDB database.
-Thanks to service workers, you can search and view recipes even when you are offline.
-If you are convinced, install it as a PWA (progressive web app) on your phone for an even better experience!
+Discover a delightful way to collect your favorite recipes, plan your meals, and organize your grocery shopping all in one place.
+With the power of an Express server, the elegance of React for rendering, and the efficiency of a MongoDB database for storage, Georg's Recipes brings you a seamless culinary experience.
+Plus, thanks to service workers, you can search and view recipes even when you're offline.
+For an enhanced experience, install Georg's Recipes as a Progressive Web App (PWA) on your phone!

-In order to add/update recipes and use the weekplan & shopping list in the frontend, you need to login.
-To do that, type "login" into the search field, hit Enter and enter the password on the next page (or go to /login).
-If you don't know the password, kindly ask the admin about it ;)
+To unlock the full features of adding and updating recipes, as well as utilizing the weekplan and shopping list functionalities, you need to log in.
+Simply type "login" into the search field, press Enter, and enter the provided password on the subsequent page (or visit /login).
+If you don't have the password, kindly reach out to the administrator for assistance.

-## How to build locally
+### Local Build Instructions

-You can run a server with your own recipe database:
+To run a server with your own recipe database, follow these steps:

 ### Prerequisites

+Ensure you have the following prerequisites in place:

-* Node.js and NPM, Version 10 is highly recommended
+* Node.js and NPM (Version 10 is highly recommended)
-* A MongoDB database
+* MongoDB database
-* HTTPS correctly set up, even on localhost - more info below
+* Proper HTTPS setup, even on localhost (more information below)

-### Set up environment variables
+### Setting Up Environment Variables

-Create a file named `.env` at the root of the project and put `MONGODB_URI=mongodb://whateveryourmongodburiis` in there.
+Create a file named `.env` at the project's root directory and add the following line: `MONGODB_URI=mongodb://<your-mongodb-uri>`.
+This specifies the URI of your MongoDB database.

-To set up a zauberwort, you need to create a variable for it as well: `ZAUBERWORT=test`.
-The zauberwort is required for users in the frontend to add/update recipes.
+To set up a "zauberwort" (magic word) required for users in the frontend to add/update recipes, create a variable named `ZAUBERWORT` in the `.env` file.
+For example: `ZAUBERWORT=test`.

-For the image upload to an AWS bucket, add its name as `AWS_BUCKET` and your `AWS_KEY` and `AWS_SECRET` to the `.env` file.
+If you plan to upload images to an AWS bucket, include its name as `AWS_BUCKET` and provide your `AWS_KEY` and `AWS_SECRET` in the `.env` file.

-### Development server
+### Development Server

+Follow these steps to start the development server:

-- `npm install` to install all required packages.
+1. Run `npm install` to install all the required packages.
-- `npm start` to start the server.
+2. Execute `npm start` to start the server.
-- `npm run client` to render the client side files and reload on change (`npm run build` for the production build)
+3. Run `npm run client` to render the client-side files and enable live reloading on changes (use `npm run build` for the production build).

-For service workers and PWAs to work properly, HTTPS is required.
-That's why all http traffic gets redirected.
-For that to work on localhost, make sure `NODE_ENV` is set to `development` before starting the server and you have a trusted *.crt* and *.key* file in the `certs` folder.
+To ensure proper functionality of service workers and PWAs, HTTPS is required.
+Consequently, all HTTP traffic is redirected.
+To make this work on localhost, set `NODE_ENV` to `development` before starting the server, and make sure you have trusted `*.crt` and `*.key` files in the `certs` folder.

+Enjoy an impressive cooking experience with Georg's Recipes!